We hope that you are excited about living off campus and securing your own housing for next year.

 What if we have already signed a lease and have signed and accepted off-campus with ResEd?

 All off-campus housing status offers and acceptances are contingent upon continued enrollment in the spring semester.
 We want to make it clear that the early release process depends upon no changes in your enrollment status as an individual or as a group.
 So, to the best of your ability, be sure everyone in the group will be enrolled or on an academic leave if they will not be on campus in the spring.

 If I apply as part of a group do we have to prove that we plan to live together?
 Do we have to show ResEd a copy of our signed lease?

 No. The group registration process is designed to help students who really want to live together do so.
 We trust that students who register as a group do so in good faith and will be living together off-campus.

 I am eligible to register for off-campus but want to live on-campus.
 How does the off-campus registration process affect me?

-The ResEd office needs to be aware of your intention for the 2016-2017 academic year housing selection process.
-Please complete your on-line intent form that shows that you plan to not register for the off-campus housing process.
+The ResEd office needs to be aware of your intention for the next academic year housing selection process.
+Please complete your online intent form that shows that you plan to not register for the off-campus housing process.
 You may change your mind up until the deadline posted on the Residential Education Housing and Dining Application website .
 Keep in mind this is your one-time opportunity to register for off-campus housing for the next academic year.
-The number of students who are approved for off-campus status in the ultimately depends upon the number of students who inform us of their intent to register or not register for off-campus housing potentially.
+The number of students who are approved for off-campus status ultimately depends upon the number of students who inform us of their intent to register or not register for off-campus housing potentially.